-1. Use of cell phones, pagers, IPOD and other communication devices on campus is permitted only during the following times:
+- 1. Use of cell phones, pagers, IPOD and other communication devices on campus is permitted only during the following times: - a.

-- a.
 Before and after school (K-12) - b.
 During passing periods and during lunch (grades 9-12 only) - 2.
-At no time are students permitted to use cell phones, IPODS or other personal electronic devices during a class or instructional period.
-Cell phones, IPODS, or other personal electronic devices must be turned off during class time. - 3.
+Cell phones and other electronic communication devices must routinely be silenced or turned off during class time.
+Students are only permitted to use electronic communication devices during a class or instructional period with the teacher's permission. - 3.
 At no time are students permitted to use communication devices inappropriately on campus.
-The use of communication devices to threaten, harass, ridicule, or for other forms of cyber-bullying are prohibited and may result in suspension or expulsion per the Secondary Discipline Policy. - 4.
-Due to privacy laws regarding minors, cell phone cameras are not to be used to photograph, videotape, or record students at school or school activities without the prior consent of parents/guardians and approval of school staff, unless sanctioned by the principal for particular school events such as parades, awards assemblies, sporting events, or other performances.
+The use of communication devices to threaten, harass, ridicule, or for other forms of cyberbullying are prohibited and may result in suspension or expulsion per the Secondary Discipline Policy. - 4.
+Due to privacy laws regarding minors, cell phone cameras are not to be used to photograph, videotape, or record students at school or school activities without the prior consent of parents/guardians and approval of school staff, unless sanctioned by the principal for particular school events such as parades, awards assemblies, sporting events, or other performances. - 5.
+The schools will not be responsible for the damage or loss of electronic communication devices brought on campus or to school sponsored activities, regardless of whether the device is in the possession of a student or a school official.